tshino/compare/README.md

-﻿# Compare
+﻿# Compare.html

-Compare is a simple web application that helps visual comparison of pictures.
+Compare.html is a simple web application that helps visual comparison of pictures.
 Zooming and scrolling are performed for each picture simultaneously.

 See the [demo page](https://tshino.github.io/compare/compare.html).